cessen/tenthash/docs/design_rationale.md

         swap(A, B)
 ```

-The most obvious tweak is the different rotation constants, which will be discussed in the next section.
+The most obvious tweak is the different rotation constants and the fixed number of 7 rounds, which are discussed in the next section.
 But there are two other tweaks, which we'll briefly discuss here.

-First, the arrangement of the four integers in the inner loop is different.
-This different arrangement makes SIMD implementations a tad more straightforward, which might be worthwhile on some platforms.
+First, the arrangement of the ABCD integers in the inner loop is different.
+This different arrangement makes SIMD implementations a tad more straightforward, which may be worthwhile on some platforms.

-Second, between rounds it is *A and B* that are swapped rather than C and D (the equivalent of B and D in Skein's arrangement).
-In some back-of-the-napkin analysis I did, this supposedly improves instruction level parallelism.
-Although I don't feel confident about that, and in any case modern compilers unroll the loop and elide the swaps anyway, so it largely ends up being moot.
+Second, *A and B* are swapped at the end of each round rather than C and D (the equivalent of B and D in Skein's arrangement).
+In some back-of-the-napkin analysis I did, it appeared that this improves instruction level parallelism.
+I'm not completely sure that analysis was correct, but in practice it does indeed give a small speed boost, whether due to instruction level parallelism or other factors.
+(In fact, the compilers I tested on all unroll the loop and elide most of the swaps anyway, so it's probably due to other factors.)

-However, the important thing to point out is that neither of these tweaks make any *functional* difference: this mixing function is structurally equivalent to Skein's.
+In any case, the important thing to point out is that neither of these tweaks make any *functional* difference: this mixing function is structurally equivalent to Skein's.

 ### The mixing function's rotation constants.